d34d0s/WorldForge/README.md

 ## How Does It Work?

 Creating captivating worlds is a breeze with **WorldForge**.
-Choose from various tilesets or import your own.
 Effortlessly place and manipulate tiles with an intuitive grid system.
 Zoom and pan for pixel-perfect precision.

 ## Map Data Exports